stevenbenner/stevenbenner.com/src/content/posts/2010-02-01-publishing-xml-to-the-web-with-xslt-a-replacement-for-the-presentation-layer.md

 There is a whole language and syntax that powers XSLT, I wont bother trying to write a full guide here.
 I just want to provide you with a basic example to show you how it works.

-One important item to note is that XSLT selectors use *[XPath](http://www.w3.org/TR/xpath/)* statements to target data.
-XPath, or *XML Path* statements treat XML data like a directory structure.
-Node values are targeted like a directory (e.g. parentNode/childNode), attributes are selected using an “at” sign (e.g. parentNote/@id).
+One important item to note is that XSLT selectors use *[XPath](http://www.w3.org/TR/xpath/)* statements to target data. <abbr>XPath</abbr>, or *XML Path Language* statements treat XML data like a directory structure.
+Node values are targeted like a directory (e.g. parentNode/childNode), attributes are selected using an “at” sign (e.g. `parentNote/@id`).

 This is what the XSLT for rendering it as an XHTML document would look like.